Radiology

 Overview

-MIT Medical’s Radiology Service provides digital X-rays, digital mammograms, and ultrasound exams.
+MIT Health’s Radiology Service provides digital X-rays, digital mammograms, and ultrasound exams.

 For more complicated radiological procedures, such as MRIs and CT scans, we refer patients to outside centers.

-If you are between the ages of 40 and 70 and have a primary care provider (PCP) at MIT Medical, you can get your annual mammogram at MIT Medical with no referral and no copay.
+If you are between the ages of 40 and 70 and have a primary care provider (PCP) at MIT Health, you can get your annual mammogram at MIT Health with no referral and no copay.

 To schedule your mammogram online, use the button at the top of this page.
 You can also make a mammogram appointment by calling the Radiology Service at 617-253-4481, option 7.